Search a title or topic

 continue reading

 Send us a text Welcome back Rounds Table Listeners!
-We are back today with a solo episode with Dr. Mike Fralick.
-This week, he discusses a recently published trial exploring the safety and efficacy of lorundrostat (an aldosterone synthase inhibitor) in treatment of uncontrolled and treatment-resistant hypertension.
+Today we have a solo episode with Dr. Mike Fralick.
+This week, he discusses a recent phase 2 trial looking at the effects of once-weekly semaglutide on alcohol consumption and craving in adults with alcohol use disorder (AUD).
 Here we go!
-Lorundrostat Efficacy…
+Once-Weekly Semaglutide in Adults With Alcohol Use Disorder…

 continue reading